 Copying files from a DVD to bootable USB using CMD:

 By default, Command Prompt’s active directory for Administrator permission is on C:\Windows\System32>.
 We will navigate Command Prompt to set on DVD (E:) as its active directory.
-Remember there should be a DVD inside DVD drive.
+Remember there should be a DVD inside the DVD drive.

 - Just type E: then hit Enter, and then the active directory is changed to E.